Criminal offences related to insolvency proceedings

 Confusion in insolvency proceedings

 The offence of misrepresentation in insolvency proceedings is similar to the offence of favouring a creditor.
 They are acts that can be laconically described as bribery in insolvency proceedings.
-It involves the obtaining of a financial benefit by a particular entity in contravention of the rules and principles of insolvency proceedings.
+In this case, an entity obtains a financial benefit in breach of the rules of insolvency proceedings.

-Unlike the advantage to a creditor, the perpetrator does not have to be the debtor.
+In contrast to creditor preference, the perpetrator does not have to be the debtor.
 On the contrary, the offence may also be committed by the creditor itself, who, for example, accepts a certain material advantage (contrary to the rules of the insolvency proceedings) in connection with the creditors’ vote in the insolvency proceedings.
 Similarly, the person who offers or provides such an advantage may be punished.

 Tip: In the case of criminal offences, we may encounter a situation where the offender’s conduct meets all the elements that the law requires for the offence, yet the offence is not or cannot be punished in any way because too much time has elapsed since the offence was committed.
 We are talking about the statute of limitations on the offence.
 You can read exactly how it works in our article.